medic/cht-core/README.md

 #### Deploy the webapp

-`grunt dev` will build and deploy the webapp, then watch for changes and redeploy when necessary.
+`grunt dev-webapp` will build and deploy the webapp, then watch for changes and redeploy when necessary.

 #### Start medic-sentinel